-Businesswomen in the lowest 20 percent of the income distribution (measured by household assets) seemed to have benefited most from the business training the next lowest and middle quintiles, and positive and occasionally significant for the next highest and highest quintiles.
+Businesswomen in the lowest 20 percent of the income distribution (measured by household assets) seemed to have benefited most from the business training

+The average effects of the business training on savings, capital inputs, profits, and household welfare were positive and usually significant for businesswomen in the lowest income quintile, as measured by household assets.
+The effects were negative and occasionally significant for the next lowest and middle quintiles, and positive and occasionally significant for the next highest and highest quintiles.
 This finding is encouraging, since it suggests that the interventions may be most helpful for businesswomen who need it the most and, perhaps, for businesswomen in higher income quintiles, who have a greater potential to grow their businesses.